astriaorg/astria/specs/sequencer-relayer.md

   filtering of rollups is applied if enabled: only rollups specified in the `ASTRIA_SEQUENCER_RELAYER_ONLY_INCLUDE_ROLLUPS` env var are included, or else no filtering is done if the env var is empty.
-1. All the lists are converted to a single `Payload` of Celestia blobs, one list per blob.
+1. All the lists are converted to a single payload of Celestia blobs, one list per blob.
 Each list is encoded to bytes using Protobuf serialization then compressed using Brotli.
 The payload also contains the total uncompressed and compressed size of the data (specifically the number of bytes in the